hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/architecture.rst

   transfers from customers to their exchange accounts for CN tokens that do not support direct transfers.
 It is not necessary for an integration with Canton Coin, which does support direct, 1-step transfers.

+So concretely, you are expected to build the three services listed above and provide them with some DB where they can store their state in a way that makes it accessible for querying by the Exchange Internal Systems.
+As explained in the :ref:`architecture-high-level-overview`, you should be able to build these services as thin wrappers over the functionality provided by the wallet SDK and reuse the DB schemas from your existing UTXO-based integrations.
+We explain the expected functionality of the services and the state they store in the Canton Integration DB in the :ref:`integration-workflows` section.

 Third-Party Components